 I love spending time with my cows, bunnies, and other pets.
 I enjoy gardening, crocheting, baking, snowshoeing, and watching birds in my yard.

 My favorite birds are wrens!
-House wrens and carolina wrens!
+House wrens and Carolina wrens!
 I love their songs and watching them in the yard along with goldfinches, chickadees, red breasted nuthatches, and catbirds.
-The thing I love most about birds is ther songs and calls, they are amazing.”
+The thing I love most about birds is their songs and calls, they are amazing.”